sima01/CarParkingRepository/README.md

 If ones is 0, it means there is no car in that parking spot.
 If ones is over 0, it means there is a car in that parking spot.

-For continuing you should press any number and for exit you should pree 0.
+To continiue, you should press any number and for exit you should press 0.